What Are Index Futures?

 Key Features of Index Futures in India

-Index Futures exhibit high liquidity, ensuring a constant presence of buyers and sellers.
-This facilitates easy entry and exit from positions and allows traders to obtain favorable prices for their contracts.
+Index futures exhibit high liquidity, ensuring a constant presence of buyers and sellers.
+This facilitates easy entry and exit from positions and allows traders to obtain favourable prices for their contracts. - Hedging

-Stock market index futures are also utilized for speculative purposes.
-A trader anticipating an upward movement in the stock market may invest in index futures to generate a profit.
+Stock market index futures are also utilised for speculative purposes.
+A trader anticipating an upward movement in the stock market may invest in index futures to generate a profit. - Low Margin Requirements

 Share index futures generally entail lower margin requirements compared to other types of futures contracts.
 This characteristic enhances accessibility for smaller investors, making these futures contracts more feasible for a diverse range of market participants.